UAlbanyArchives/ants/README.md

 Will make use of basic digital forensics tools to gather basic filesystem metadata and create a robust SIP in records' native environement before transfer.

+Executable should run by itself with no dependencies

 Developed for Windows and NTFS filesystems

 Currently only a working demo with GUI that transfers files over local or network path.